-GLASGOW, G76 7EU 17th September 2021 HP684916

-Single Survey be of timber construction.
 External decorations Visually inspected.
-External decorations incorporate paint finishes.
-Conservatories / porches None.
-Communal areas None.
+External decoration is of paint and varnished finishes.

+Conservatories / porches None. -------------------------- -------

+Communal areas Circulation areas visually inspected.
+There appears to be communal bin path located to the side of the property.
+No access was possible and as such we cannot comment upon the condition of this area.

 Garages and permanent outbuildings None.
+Outside areas and boundaries Visually inspected

-Outside areas and boundaries Visually inspected.
-There are private garden grounds to the front, side and rear of the property.
-Off street parking is provided within the garden grounds.
-There is a timber shed located within the rear garden grounds.
-The shed has an electricity supply.
+Outside areas and boundaries visually inspected.
+There are private garden grounds to the front and rear of the property.
+The garden grounds incorporate retaining walls which will incur higher than average repairs costs.

 Ceilings Visually inspected from floor level.
-The ceilings within the property appeared to be formed in a combination of plaster and plasterboard finishes.
+The ceiling within the property were seen to be formed in a combination of timber lath and plaster and plasterboard materials.
+Textured coatings were noted to ceiling areas.
+On rare occasions, these materials can have an asbestos content.
+We have not tested these materials nor carried out an asbestos survey however, until the material is professionally tested the linings should be left undisturbed.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls to the property were overlaid in a combination of plaster and plasterboard finishes. · · · · · · · · · · · · · · · · · · · Floors including sub floors Surfaces of exposed floors were visually inspected.
+Internal walls of the property are overlaid in plaster and plasterboard finishes.

+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The flooring within the property appeared to be a combination of suspended timber and solid concrete construction.
-Fitted floor coverings were noted throughout which restricted the scope of our inspection.
+The flooring within the property appeared to be a combination of timber construction and solid concrete design.
+Fitted floor coverings were noted within which restricted the scope of our inspection.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.

-Internal joinery incorporates timber skirtings and doorways.
+Kitchen units were visually inspected excluding appliances.
+Internal joinery, timber skirtings and doorways.
 The kitchen facility incorporates fitted units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is, what appears to be, a gas fire within the living room apartment.
-All other fireplaces in the property have been blocked over and are no longer in use.
-Where fireplaces have been removed or blocked without the installation of adequate ventilation.
-Ventilators should be fitted to prevent the build up of dampness within the chimney flue.
+There are fireplaces within the living room and ground floor bedroom at first floor level.
+All other fireplaces in the property have been block over and are no longer in use.
+It is assumed that the chimneys are adequately vented with the chimneys capped.
+Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.

 Internal decorations Visually inspected.
-Internal decorations incorporate paint, paper and tiled finishes.
+Internal decorations are of paint, paper, tile and panel finishes.